-NEW!
 If You Use DIY Air Cleaners, Use Them Safely During Wildfire Smoke Events

-If portable air cleaners are not available or affordable, you may decide to use do-it-yourself (DIY) air cleaners as a temporary alternative to commercial air cleaners.
+Picture of a filter attached to a box fan to create a DIY Box Fan Filter If portable air cleaners are not available or affordable, you may decide to use do-it-yourself (DIY) air cleaners as a temporary alternative to commercial air cleaners.
 DIY air cleaners are made by attaching a furnace filter to a box fan with tape, brackets, or a bungee cord.
 There may be drawbacks to using a DIY air cleaner as compared to a commercial air cleaner such as: